 Most personal injury cases settle.
 In fact, statistics kept by the Department of Justice show that only three percent of civil suits go to a trial.
 Personal injury lawsuits include car accidents, truck accidents, slip and falls, and other cases.
 The percentages in Georgia might be a little different, year to year.
 But the fact remains—you are more likely to settle a case than end up in front of a judge and jury.

 Cases go to trial for a variety of reasons, such as disagreements over fault or the severity of your injuries.
 Before deciding to roll the dice before a jury, an injured victim should carefully consider their appetite for risk.
-Contact a Georgia personal injury lawyer to learn more.
+Contact an Atlanta, Georgia personal injury lawyer to learn more.

 Disagreement Over Fault